webdeveloper25m/latest-blog/content/blog/bootstrap.md

 Introduction
 Get started with Bootstrap, the world’s most popular framework for building responsive, mobile-first sites, with BootstrapCDN and a template starter page.
 Quick start
 Looking to quickly add Bootstrap to your project?
-Use BootstrapCDN, provided for free by the folks at StackPath using a package manager. the source files Head to the downloads page.
+Use BootstrapCDN, provided for free by the folks at StackPath using a package manager the source files Head. to the downloads page.
 CSS
 Copy-paste the stylesheet <link> into your <head> before all other stylesheets to load our CSS.